Al Ahly SC: Arab tournament success and boycotting CAF (1990–2005)

-In the summer of 2001, Ahly signed Manuel José to take on the leadership of the team, the first time in the club's history to have a Portuguese manager.
-Jose's first acquaintance with Al Ahly was a friendly match against Real Madrid in August 2001, when Al Ahly stunned Madrid with a 1–0 win with a goal by Sunday Chibuike at the Cairo Stadium.
-The goal came after Khaled Bebo embarked on a counter-attacking solo run before passing to Hossam Ghaly who beat the Real goalkeeper and passed it to Sunday who shoot it into the empty net.
+In the summer of 2001, Al-Ahly signed Manuel José to take on the leadership of the team, the first time in the club's history to have a Portuguese manager.
+Jose's first match with Al-Ahly was a friendly against Real Madrid in August 2001, when Al Ahly stunned Madrid with a 1–0 win at the Cairo Stadium.

-This was the fourth time Al Ahly had defeated a European champion, the others being a 3–2 victory over Benfica in 1963 who had won the European Cup in 1961 and 1962 and reached the final in 1963, a 2–1 win against Bayern Munich in 1977, and finally, defeating Steaua București 3–0 in 1986.
+This was the fourth time Al Ahly had defeated a European champion, the others being a 3–2 victory over Benfica in 1963, a 2–1 win against Bayern Munich in 1977, and a 3–0 win against Steaua București in 1986.

-Al Ahly won the African Champions League title after a 4–1 victory over Mamelodi Sundowns F.C.
+Al-Ahly won the African Champions League title after a 4–1 on aggregate victory over Mamelodi Sundowns.
 The first leg was held on 8 December at the Loftus Versfeld Stadium in the South African capital Pretoria, and ended in a 1–1 draw.
-Gift Kampamba scored in the 26th minute, and Sayed Abdel Hafeez equalized in the 58th minute.
-The second leg was held on 21 December at the Cairo International Stadium in the presence of 75,000 spectators, and ended with a victory for Al Ahly with three goals scored by Khaled Bebo.
+The second leg was held on 21 December at the Cairo International Stadium in the presence of 75,000 spectators, and ended with a 3–0 win for Al Ahly.

-Al Ahly also confirmed their continental supremacy by grabbing the Super Cup with a victory over yet another South African team.
-This time defeating Kaizer Chiefs F.C.
-4–1 in Cairo, in a match that saw Al Ahly's goalkeeper Essam El Hadary scoring his historic goal.
-Manuel Jose was unable to collect any local championships in his first term, although his team was able to achieve an emphatic 6–1 victory against the defending champion Zamalek in the league, with Khaled Bebo scoring four goals.
-It is the first and only time in the history of the Cairo derby that any player had achieved that feat.
+Al-Ahly also won the 2002 CAF Super Cup with a 4–1 victory over Kaizer Chiefs F.C. in Cairo, in a match that saw Al Ahly's goalkeeper Essam El Hadary scoring his historic goal.
+Manuel Jose was unable to collect any local championships in his first term, although his team was able to achieve an emphatic 6–1 victory against the defending champion Zamalek in the league.
 At the end of the season, Jose was sacked and replaced by the Dutchman Johannes Bonfrere on a one-year contract, on a monthly salary of $18,000.
-The club's decision to sack Jose was not welcomed by the majority of the fans.
+The club's decision to sack Jose was not liked by the majority of the fans.